aleksandrabazhenova/biodiversity_in_national_parks/README.md

 #### ANALYSIS

+1.1 Bar chart of species in each category<br>
-1.1 Bar chart of species in each category
+1.2 Bar chart of species in each category that have a conservation status<br>
-1.2 Bar chart of species in each category that have a conservation status 1.3 Proportion of species with a conservation status to the total number of listed species in each category 2.1 Bar chart of unique species in each category by conservation status 2.2 As 2.1 but stacked for better visuals
+1.3 Proportion of species with a conservation status to the total number of listed species in each category<br>
+2.1 Bar chart of unique species in each category by conservation status<br>
+2.2 As 2.1 but stacked for better visuals<br>
-3.1 Pie chart of proportions of each conservation status 4.1, 4.2, 4.3, 4.4 Box plot distributions of species observations for each conservation status in each national park
+3.1 Pie chart of proportions of each conservation status<br>
+4.1, 4.2, 4.3, 4.4 Box plot distributions of species observations for each conservation status in each national park

 ### DISCUSSION & EVALUATION